 So, let’s keep is up.
 Here are nine ways you can get involved in your community to keep it safe.

-- Educate kids about bullying – Educate kids on a safe way to help others.
+Educate kids on a safe way to help others.
 Encourage confidence in resolving problems peacefully and not through violence.
 Make it clear that you expect kids to take action if they see someone being hurt, or if they are hurt themselves.
 By leading by example, you can teach empathy rather than violence.

-- Share tips about security systems – If you, or someone you know, decides to install a security a system, be sure that information gets out into the neighborhood.
+If you, or someone you know, decides to install a security a system, be sure that information gets out into the neighborhood.
 There are a few reasons why this is beneficial.
 First, knowing that a particular community is equipped with alarm systems will help build a “secure” reputation for your community and hopefully thwart potential criminals from considering that community a target.
 Second, if a security system has proved to be beneficial for someone in the community, other members might want to look into a similar system and can do a price/capability comparison.
 Remember, there is strength in numbers so the greater number of community members equipped with security systems, the more secure the entire community will be in the end.

-- Get involved in local organizations – By getting involved, neighbors become better acquainted and make the connections necessary to keep the community safe.
+By getting involved, neighbors become better acquainted and make the connections necessary to keep the community safe.
 The Bureau of Justice Assistance offers ways your community can get involved and pair with local businesses and organizations to create a safer community.

-- Create a favorable rapport with local police enforcement – Involve your local law enforcement to get involved in community events.
+Involve your local law enforcement to get involved in community events.
 Get to know who they are and respect what they do.
 By creating a relationship with your local law enforcement, you can communicate community concerns more effectively and become an extension of their force.

-- Create a Cleaner Neighborhood – Burglars are attracted to unkempt neighborhoods.
+Burglars are attracted to unkempt neighborhoods.
 A community with litter, abandoned cars, and run-down buildings tells burglars that you don’t care about where you live or about your neighbors.
 Do what you can to control the environment in which you live by starting at home and ensuring your space is clean and clutter-free.
 To continue the commitment, work to initiate a “clean-up day” and invite your neighbors to join you in keeping your community clean and safe.

-- Stay current with crime trends – Knowing what’s happening in your neighborhood and those around you can help you understand the possible warning signs of impending crime.
+Knowing what’s happening in your neighborhood and those around you can help you understand the possible warning signs of impending crime.
 Know what’s happening and be ready to report any suspicious activity to your local law enforcement.
 Staying up-to-date with the news and crime trends can help your community stay proactive and involved, and out of those dreadful headlines (unless of course it’s to celebrate your awesome clean-up day or community events!).

 By focusing on a safer community, you can work toward protecting you, your family, and those around you from falling victim to crimes that could leave your community devastated.
 By getting more involved or following any other tips mentioned above, you can help lead the way in creating a safer community for everyone.